senyosimpson/blog/content/posts/rust-error-handling.md

     No such file or directory (os error 2)
 ```

 Much better!
-We know which file we are missing and where its located.
-If we dreamed a bit harder, we
+We know which file we are missing and where it's located.
+If we let our imagination run
-can think of additional context we could add like a stack trace.
+unbounded, we can think of additional context we could add - like a stack backtrace.

 ```
 Error: Failed to read file /path/to/directory/ferris.txt